 The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable and all other current liabilities approximate fair values due to the short maturities of these instruments.
 The carrying amounts of borrowings approximate fair value as interest rates on the the line of credit borrowings vary with market interest rates and negotiated terms and conditions are consistent with current market rates.
 The fair value of our line of credit borrowings is measured using Level 2 inputs.

 5. Income Taxes

-The following table presents the Company's provision for income taxes for the first quarter ended April 1, 2014 and April 2, 2013 (dollars in thousands):
+The following table presents the Company's provision for income taxes for the second quarters of 2013 and 2014 and the first two quarters ended July 1, 2014 and July 2, 2013 (dollars in thousands):